getodk/docs/src/form-operators-functions.rst

   :header: , Explanation, Example, Notes

   ., current question's value, . >= 18, Used in :ref:`constraints <constraints>`.
-  \.\., current question's parent group, position(..), Used with :func:`position` to get the iteration index.
+  \.\., current question's parent group, position(..), Used with :func:`position` to get a parent repeat instance's index.

 .. note::